-We are cycling again for The Waterberg Trust on Saturday 11th September 2021.
+We are cycling again for The Waterberg Trust in late October 2021.

 For this year’s ride we’ve decided to branch out and try something new: a glorious escapade along the beautiful country lanes of North Norfolk.

 With careful planning, we have something for everyone.
 All road routes – an 82-miler, a new 47-miler Classic, and for those of us like Barry itching to get off the beaten tarmac, a stunning cross-country alternative final leg to complete the 82-miler Epic Route.

 All routes start from Kings Lynn station for easy access for those coming from London, Cambridge or Norfolk.
 From there, the route follows inland from the coast, taking in such wonderful sights as Castle Rising, the parklands of Sandringham, trés chic Burnham Market, The Lord Nelson in Burnham Thorpe, and the grand avenues of Holkham, historic Walsingham before reaching Langham for some famous Burles hospitality for lunch.
 This is where the shorter Classic route ends.

 For the keener cyclist, we head on through Holt and on to the expansive estate of Felbrigg Hall, past Cromer Hall, and down to the seaside town of Cromer for ice cream or crab sandwiches by the famous pier.
 For the final leg we follow unpaved tracks across the wooded cliff tops to reach Sheringham, up through Sheringham Park, re-joining the road by the North Norfolk steam railway at Weybourne Station and the final leg along back lanes to Langham.
 Alternatively, road-only cyclists can return to Langham via the coast road or the same route they came.
 All routes end at Meadow Cottage, Langham for the Riders’ and Supporters’ After Party.🥂🎈🥳